Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/7
+1. Today, I had a lot of conversations.
+I'm feeling conflicted about how to structure my time, and am I don't know what really excites me about software development.
+I want to start my next project and apply to backend positions using SQL and the backend Framework, but it seems that I have prepared more for the front end roles.
+Yet, I'm more excited about seeing the backend be put together.
+So I need to figure out how to structure my time.
+2. Also, I miss playing the piano and I wish I could just play the piano and share that with the world and have a community of musicians to be around.
+That would be the best thing ever.
+How can I do that?
+I need to learn back end development.

 ## 11/6

 1. Leetcode solutions are very intereseting.
 Move O(n^2) to O(n) by using a hashmap in the Two Sum solutions, and then do something clever.